-You see the $80 million contract the athlete signs, but what you don’t see is the costs associated to that $80 million contract. (i.e. forfeiting a childhood for decades of training, injuries, the risk of being cut, etc)
+You see the $80 million contract the athlete signs, but what you don’t see is all of the costs associated to that $80 million contract. (i.e. forfeiting a childhood for decades of training, injuries, the risk of being cut & losing a contract, etc)

-Now that you got a .50/hour pay raise you decide to treat yourself to that 80,000 mile big body BMW.
+Now that you got a 50 cent per hour pay raise & you decide to treat yourself to that 80,000 mile big body BMW.
 The bank said yes so you did too, but what you didn’t factor in was the insurance and all of the luxury car maintenance that’s associated to that style of car.
 After a few maintenance declines, your happiness turned into a hooptie and now you’re left paying a note on a car that looks good in the driveway but now needs a motor.

 Sales has a low price, but carries a high cost.
 You literally go to work to fail.
 With more rejections than sales, mixed with the cynicism, long hours, few days off, and no guarantee of money will make even the strongest of men bail out.

 The price of a business license is cheap, but the costs associated to run your business is huge.

 The price of starting The Sales Life Podcast was cheap, but the costs associated to it are large.

 Waking up at 5 AM and working on it every day before strapping into a 10 hour tension-filled day in sales is hard, but the costs are worth it to me.

 Price is a decision.
 Cost is the fuel that powers that decision.

 Price has burned you, but it’s also handicapped you too because when you look at your life as of now and want to change…